-ViaSat, Inc. (also referred to hereafter as the "Company" or "ViaSat") designs, produces and markets advanced innovative satellite and other wireless communication and secure networking systems, products and services.
+ViaSat, Inc. (also referred to hereafter as the "Company" or "ViaSat") is a leading provider of high-speed fixed and mobile broadband services, advanced satellite and wireless networks and secure networking systems, products and services.

 Principles of consolidation

 The Company's consolidated financial statements include the assets, liabilities and results of operations of ViaSat and its wholly owned subsidiaries and of TrellisWare Technologies, Inc. (TrellisWare), a majority-owned subsidiary.
 All significant intercompany amounts have been eliminated.